vmware-archive/sql-to-dbsp-compiler/README.md

 ```

 The compiler must be given the table definition first, and then the
 view definition.
+The compiler generates a Rust library which
+implements the query as a function: given the input data, it produces
+the output data.

-The compiler generates a library which will
+In the future the compiler generates a library which will
 incrementally maintain the view `V` when presented with changes to
 table `T`.